datum360/Datum360-API-User-Guides/Matthew/PIM360/Item/GET item by Type, ID and Facility.md

 ## Response Status Codes
 **200** Matching item has been found and successfully returned **401** Unauthorised, authentication is missing or invalid.
 Check that the token has not expired **404** Requested item can't be found.
-Check that the handle has been provided and is correct.
-**500** Internal Server Error
+Check that the object type, facility, tag number have been provided and are correct **500** Internal Server Error